glangmead/longhead/content/posts/2023-08-28-talbott-review.md

 featured: false
 draft: false
 ---
-I've owned the book _The Future Does Not Compute_ by Steven Talbott for almost 30 years, but for a million reasons it was only recently that I focused on reading it.
+I've owned the book _The Future Does Not Compute_ by Stephen Talbott for almost 30 years, but for a million reasons it was only recently that I focused on reading it.
 What I found was what I always knew I'd find: thoughtful and clear reflections on some problems with computing.
 I want to relate some of his main arguments, and give you an idea of what an eloquent writer he is.

 I've organized quotes from the book into three themes:
 * _destructiveness_: computers bring about change; they render lifeless things that were alive in us, which is bad